juliaolivieri/COMP_162_2025/L5_R_intro/classwork.md

 # Classwork 5

 Note: "classwork" questions are bolded.
-You are welcome to include more answers in your classwork submission.
+The rest of the questions are available if you have extra time.
+You are welcome to include more answers in your classwork submission, but you are not required to.

 ### Mathematical Operators in R